FXIhub/hummingbird/docs/analysis.rst

 Contributing Algorithms
 =======================

-You can find all the analysis algorithms inside the ``src/analysis`` directory.
+You can find all the analysis algorithms inside the ``src/analysis`` directory and plotting functions inside the ``src/plotting`` directory.

 To add your own analysis algorithm to Hummingbird first check if there is already an algorithm that already does, or could be easily extended to do what